openlab-vn-ua/tcptunnelmt/README.md

 # tcptunnel

-tcptunnel(mt) is a simple mutithread TCP port forwarder.
+tcptunnel(mt) is a simple TCP port forwarder.
-The implemenation based on tcptunnel project from http://www.vakuumverpackt.de/tcptunnel/.
+The implementation based on tcptunnel project from http://www.vakuumverpackt.de/tcptunnel/.
+The goal of rewrite is to provide ability of multithread operation.
-This implemenation is command-line compatible with original implementation (provides superset of options) and may use pthreads library for concurency
+This implementation is command-line compatible with original (provides superset of options).
+Also, some features added  (like pipe timeout) to support more stable operation on long runs.

 ## Help

 ```
 $ tcptunnel --help
+TCP/IP connection tunneling utility
 Usage: tcptunnel [options]

 Options: